 Merrimack Pharmaceuticals, Inc. (the "Company") is a biopharmaceutical company based in Cambridge, Massachusetts that is entitled to receive up to \$450.0 million in contingent milestone payments related to its sale of ONIVYDE® and MM-436 (the "Commercial Business") to Ipsen S.A. ("Ipsen") in April 2017 (the "Ipsen Sale").
-The Company does not have any ongoing research or development activities and is seeking potential acquirers for its remaining preclinical and clinical assets.
+The Company does not have any ongoing research or development activities.
 The Company does not have any employees and instead uses external consultants for the operation of the Company.